Martial Arts

 Can adult members participate with young people?

-Yes, but please remember the yellow card rules about physical contact and be mindful of the way in which the group will participate.
+Yes, but please remember to follow the Safeguarding Code of Conduct (Yellow Card) regarding physical contact and be mindful of the way in which the group will participate.
 This should also be considered for joint Explorer Scout and Scout Network events.

 Martial arts appear to be about physical contact and fighting.
 Is that allowed?

-Although evolved from ancient fighting techniques; modern martial arts are not taught to deliberately injure.
+Although evolved from ancient fighting techniques, modern martial arts are not taught to deliberately injure or cause harm.
 The training focuses on self-discipline and self-defence.